Degrees, Levels, and Profiles of Contextuality: Three measures of contextuality

 \section{Three measures of contextuality}

 The three measures of contextuality we are interested in are described in detail in Ref. \citep{KujDzhMeasures}.
 Here we present their brief characterization.

 The first measure is the already-mentioned ``hierarchical'' measure.
 In this paper we call it the \emph{distance measure}.
 It is based on the notion of distance between a system and a \emph{noncontextuality polytope}.
 Consider all possible matrices of a given \emph{format}.
-The latter is defined by the set of all questions $q$, the set of all contexts $c$, and the relation $q\Yleft c$.\footnote{ For some measures of contextuality one should also include in the notion of a format the individual distributions of the variables in the system.
-We do not do this in this paper, but it should be noted that all systems of a given format should have the same sets of possible values for the corresponding variables (if we consider only categorical variables; more generally, they should have the same sigma-algebras). } Two systems of the same format differ in the joint distributions within their corresponding contexts.
+The latter is defined by the set of all questions $q$, the set of all contexts $c$, and the relation $q\Yleft c$.
+Two systems of the same format differ in the joint distributions within their corresponding contexts.